Dhruvp132/Pathfinding-Visualizer/README.md

-# Welcome to the Sorting Visualizer
+# Welcome to the Pathfinding Visualizer

-This Sorting visualizer uses differnt sorting algorithms to sort an random array and visualize them in action using algorithm
+This Pathfinding visualizer uses differnt algorithms to find shortest path between two nodes and visualize them in action using algorithm

-You can access it here : https://dhruvp132.github.io/Sorting-Visualizer/
+You can access it here : https://dhruvp132.github.io/Pathfinding-Visualizer/

 # Getting Started with Create React App